NCP extends support to CM Rio, 'silent on its role' in new government | www.lokmattimes.com

 Nationalist Congress Party (NCP) on Wednesday decided to extend its support to the Nagaland government.
 However, while making the announcemnet they did not clarify whether the NCP will be a part of the government or will only support the government from outside.

-Speaking to ANI, Nagaland NCP chief, Narendra Verma said all other political parties submitted their supporting letter to CM Neiphiu Rio, so our 7 MLAs cannot remain isolated.
+Speaking to ANI, NCP, Nagaland unit president Vanthungo Odyuo said all other political parties submitted their supporting letter to CM Neiphiu Rio, so our 7 MLAs cannot remain isolated.

-"I sought permission from the High Command & party president Sharad Pawar approved the proposal to go along with other political parties," Nagaland NCP chief, Narendra Verma told ANI.
+"I sought permission from the High Command & party president Sharad Pawar approved the proposal to go along with other political parties," Vanthungo Odyuo said.

 On Wednesday, NCP Party chief Sharad Pawar decided that his party will not play the role of opposition in Nagaland and it accepts the leadership of Chief Minister Neiphiu Rio in the state where BJP is NDPP's ally.